luckydye/luckydye/src/content/post/tools.md

 [https://github.com/jdx/rtx](https://github.com/jdx/rtx)

-(not the raytracing thing)

 A _Polyglot runtime manager_.
 You can basically think of it as a package manager, that can install multiple versions of tools at the same time.

 For example you can install node 16 for one project, node 20 for another, and it will automatically use the correct one for the project.
 The specific versions are pinned in a .rtx.toml file in your project directory.
 That also has the advantage of having a place to look for what versions were used for the project.

 ```toml